michelp/hillisp/README.md

 A xector is constructed using bracket syntax.
 Currently only integer xectors are supported.
 Lisp functions operate on traditional arguments like numbers, but can also operate on xectors entirely in the GPU.
-For example, the '+' operator can add two integers together (this is done on the CUDA "host") or it can add two xectors together (this is done on the CUDA "device"):
+For example, the '+' function can add two integers together (this is done on the CUDA "host") or it can add two xectors together (this is done on the CUDA "device"):